PadraicCallahan/Project_1_Virtual_Network/README.md

 --------------------------------------------------------------------------------------------------------------------

 Upon inspection during maximum activity, I noticed that profiles were being downloaded that pertained to various astronauts.
+In one such instance the following information was found:

-The timestamp for the event was November, 23 08:01
+-  The timestamp for the event was November, 23 08:01

-An rpm file was downloaded from India.
+-  An rpm file was downloaded from India.
 A 200 http response code was given to this visitor.

-The source IP address was 61.231.10.118
+-  The source IP address was 61.231.10.118

-The geo coordinates were  { "lat": 39.58316583, "lon": -85.80481 }
+-  The geo coordinates were  { "lat": 39.58316583, "lon": -85.80481 }

-The source machine was using an operating system consisting of  Mozilla/5.0 (X11; Linux i686)
+-  The source machine was using an operating system consisting of  Mozilla/5.0 (X11; Linux i686)

    AppleWebKit/534.24 (KHTML, like Gecko) Chrome/11.0.696.50 Safari/534.24

-The url that was accessed was https://elastic-elastic-elastic.org/people/type:astronauts/name:anthony-llewellyn/profile
+-  The url that was accessed was https://elastic-elastic-elastic.org/people/type:astronauts/name:anthony-llewellyn/profile

-The visitors traffic originated from elastic-elastic-elastic.org
+-  The visitors traffic originated from elastic-elastic-elastic.org

 ----------------------------------------------------------------------------------------------------------------------------------------------------
 ### Synopsis